CartoDB/carto-selfhosted/customizations/README.md

    + # POSTGRES_ADMIN_PASSWORD=<verySecureRandomPassword>
    ```

-2. Uncomment the external postgres configuration:
+2. Uncomment the external Postgres configuration:

    ```diff
    # Your custom configuration for an external postgres database (comment when local postgres)